Table of Contents

 The nature of the task – Research jobs, such as researching family history or family tree, vary with complexity.
 For instance, Consultation may be more complex than a record search.
 As a result, an individual’s rates could be higher than the rates of a record searcher.
 Some tasks consume more time than others.
 If for example, the person conducting the census missed your great grandfather’s house, not even the best researcher can find his name in the census, however, the researcher would have to do a thorough search to be sure.

 The market environment – The area of prowess and also the physical location of a researcher may affect their rates.
 For instance, a researcher who specializes in an area which not many researchers are experienced in may charge higher than a researcher whose proficiency is comparatively common.
 Hiring a professional in New York might cost more than one in a small town.

 Cost of Hiring – Fee Layouts

 When considering a professional, the fee structures and rates will vary from one individual to the other.
 There are those who bill as they proceed with the work, while others charge per project.
 Most of them will charge per hour plus expenses.

 Cost of Hiring – By the Hour

 Many researchers give their hourly rates based on education levels, training, their skills, experience, and credentials.
+Plus, if they are local or internationally located.
 Market conditions are also another factor they use to determine their hourly rates.
-Rates may go as low as $50.00 per hour and as high as over $120.00 per hour.
-Many of the competent professionals have an average rate of between $55.00 and $75.00 per hour.
-Record searchers mostly charge between $50.00 and $95.00 hourly.
+Rates may go as low as $25 per hour and as high as over $120 per hour.
+Many of the competent professionals have an average rate of between $25 to $45 per hour.
+Record searchers mostly charge between $50 to $95 per hour.
 We’ve previously examined how much does it cost to hire a genealogist and the above pricing seems to be the norm.

 Due to the varying rates, it is at times difficult to what exactly guarantees a higher charge.
 Generally, an individual may defensibly price higher rates if they:

 - Researchers in demand and with good experience.